uoForms/App-CANBeWell/cypress/README.md

 #### Deploy Build

 Deploy build is designed to run post deploy.
 It is controlled by `.github/workflows/ci-deploy-*.yml`.
-This build only triggers when master branch is updated.
-It will wait for Travis CI deploy to finish and execute the test set against `https://canbewell-test.web.app` using Chrome.
+This build is triggered every night (UTC 4am) on master branch.
+It will execute the test set against `https://canbewell-test.web.app` using Chrome.
 Similar to development build, test reports and screenshots are uploaded.

 Note: Even if a deployment is made against other urls (e.g., real production server), the test set will still be executed against `canbewell-test.web.app` to avoid polluting analytical data.